Since my recent "Kirt's Cogitations"

 One thing to consider

 bulb?
 The answer is usually In my house.
 Where I

 live we heat the house 7 to 8 months a year.
 So

 vs the running my furnace a little harder.
 In fact

-in weather like we are having
+in weather like we are having now in Minnesota,(

-thoughts about how in the cold weather
+the same thoughts about how in the cold weather

-wasted at all.
-It would make a good study to see
+really wasted at all.
+It would make a good study

 between the heat added by incandescents (and not

 the energy needed by the AC to remove the excess

-Since I have received another response to the
+received another response to the CFL article, I

-your CFL article today and I wanted to comment
+CFL article today and I wanted to comment about

-about how you don't like the "color" of the
+how you don't like the "color" of the CFLs.
+One

-thing a lot of people don't consider
+thing a lot of people don't consider is that CFLs

-is that CFLs come in a lot of different color
+come in a lot of different color temperatures.
+Unfortunately,

-assume that brightness has something to
+You would assume that brightness has something to

 from 2700 to 6500 K. The lower temperatures are